olawaleayilara/olawaleayilara.github.io/talks.md

 Society for Quality of Life Research, Copenhagen, Denmark, 2016.

 #### Posters ####
-1. Ayilara, O.F.*, Lix, L.M., Zhang, L., Sajobi, T.T., Sawatzky, R. and Bohm, E. Impact of Missing Data and Auxiliary Information on the Bias and Precision of Patient Reported Outcomes in Clinical Registries.
+1. [Ayilara, O.F.*](https://olawaleayilara.github.io/aboutme/), Lix, L.M., Zhang, L., Sajobi, T.T., Sawatzky, R. and Bohm, E. Impact of Missing Data and Auxiliary Information on the Bias and Precision of Patient Reported Outcomes in Clinical Registries.
 Statistical Society of Canada Student Conference, Montreal, QC, June 2, 2018.

-2. Ayilara, O.F., Jiang, X., Fakanye, O., and Kpekpena, C. Does survey design information matters?
-Case Study Competition at the Statistical Society of Canada, Montreal, QC, June 3 { June 6, 2018.
+2. [Ayilara, O.F.](https://olawaleayilara.github.io/aboutme/), Jiang, X., Fakanye, O., and Kpekpena, C. Does survey design information matters?
+Case

-3. Zhang, L., Lix, L.M.,Ayilara, O.F., Sawatzky, R., and Bohm, E.* The Effect of Multimorbidity on Change in Health-related Quality of Life Following Hip and Knee Arthroplasty.
-To Presented at the International Society of Arthroplasty Registries Meeting, Victoria, Canada, June 20 { 23, 2018.
+Study Competition at the Statistical Society of Canada, Montreal, QC, June 3 - 6, 2018.

-4. Ayilara, O.F.*, Lix, L.M., Zhang, L., Sajobi, T.T., Sawatzky, R. and Bohm, E. Impact of Missing Data and Auxiliary Information on the Bias and Precision of Patient Reported Outcomes in Clinical Registries.
+3. Zhang, L., Lix, L.M., [Ayilara, O.F.](https://olawaleayilara.github.io/aboutme/), Sawatzky, R., and Bohm, E.* The Effect of Multimorbidity on Change in Health-related Quality of Life Following Hip and Knee Arthroplasty.
+To Presented at the International Society of Arthroplasty Registries Meeting, Victoria, Canada, June 20 - 23, 2018.

+4. [Ayilara, O.F.*](https://olawaleayilara.github.io/aboutme/), Lix, L.M., Zhang, L., Sajobi, T.T., Sawatzky, R. and Bohm, E. Impact of Missing Data and Auxiliary Information on the Bias and Precision of Patient Reported Outcomes in Clinical Registries.
 Complex Data in Health Research Workshop, University of Manitoba, Winnipeg, February 1, 2018.

-5. Ayilara, O.F.* and Jafari Jozani, M. Quantile Regression with Rank Based Samples.
+5. [Ayilara, O.F.*](https://olawaleayilara.github.io/aboutme/) and Jafari Jozani, M. Quantile Regression with Rank Based Samples.
 Canadian Society for Epidemiology and Biostatistics, Winnipeg, MB, June 8 - 10, 2016.

 6. Ayilara, O.F., Balamchi, S., Hoque, E., and Atakora, F. Can Google Flu Trends Predict the Frequency and Results of Tests for influenza and Other Respiratory Illnesses?
 Case Study Competition at the Statistical